WalterMaroney/Cosmos.Cms/Documentation/Installation/Index.md

 # Installation

 The type of Cosmos installation depends on what your needs my be.
-For many situations a basic installation may suffice, but if higher performance or higher availablility is required then Redis, CDN and other options might be considered.
+For many situations a basic installation may suffice, but if higher performance or higher availablility is required then CDN and other options might be considered.

 Note: For installations on Microsoft Azure, please consider using our [automated quick install](https://cosmos.moonrise.net/get_started/install).
 It takes about 10 minutes to run.